 14. Offer your employees referral bonuses

-If you face problems motivation your employees to share the open roles on social media, internally public referral leaderboard to gamify the incentives of more referrals could be the solution.
+If you face any issues motivating your employees to share the open roles on social media, creating an internal employee referral program leaderboard to gamify the incentives of more referrals could be just the solution.
 To make your life easier, there are even special apps focusing on employee referrals – find your favourite one here.

 15. Engage with passive candidates offline

 Have meaningful conversations for the sake of conversations.
-Build relationships, show that you’re not a desperate salesman trying to recruit someone all the time (although that’s exactly what you’re doing).
-Go the extra mile, reach out to prospective candidates offline, show that your company is a great
+Build relationships, and show that you’re not a desperate salesman trying to recruit someone all the time (even if that’s how you feel).
+Go the extra mile, reach out to prospective candidates offline, and invest in ways that show that your company is a great place to work.

 16. Host events

 No matter what the event is, you’re at a competitive advantage when you get the prospective talent in the room.
 They will see your office, meet your team, and hear more about your culture.
-What’s a better way to get passive candidates hooked?
+After all, 85% of open positions are filled through networking.

 Spotify’s recruiter Andre Hellström is creatively using Spotify to find new talents.
 He created a public playlist called “Join the band?” where the order of the song names makes up the description of a job posting for a frontend developer position.
 Listen to the playlist here.

-19. Attract talents with a catchy Wifi name
+22. Attract talents with a catchy WiFi name